Nagasaki45/krihelinator/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-By default, the pipeline is disabled, unable with with:
+By default, the pipeline is disabled, enable it with:

     docker-compose run --rm -e PIPELINE=1 web iex -S mix